madb3/Sims-4-Mod-Scanner/README.md

 ### Objectives:
 * Read filenames
-* Inspects package metadata
+* Inspect package metadata
-* Detects outdated versions
+* Detect outdated versions
-* Displays flagged files
+* Display flagged files

 ### Tools:
-**Python**: Core logic and file system scanning **ttkbootstrap**: GUI framework
+* **Python**: Core logic and file system scanning
+* **ttkbootstrap**: GUI framework
-**tkinter**: Styling for widgets
+* **tkinter**: Styling for widgets

 ### Future add-ons:
-- Improve UX/UI
+1. Improve UX/UI
-- Release a published version that can be used by the Sims community
+2. Release a published version that can be used by the Sims community

 ### Privacy:
-- Program will only analyze game files provided by the user
-- Does NOT include EA code or modify Sims 4 game files
+The program will only analyze game files provided by the user.
+It does NOT include EA code or modify Sims 4 game files and works externally.
-- Works externally